What is in the Transfer Code of Practice?

 - Clarifying clauses to address concerns relating to link resolvers

 - Clarifying points relating to pre-publication content, whether in submission systems or production

 - Updating guidance on links and redirects

 - Adding language regarding differentiation between current and former customers

-The Standing Committee is comprised of a group of publishers, librarians, standards organizations, and other third-parties with a stake in journals transfers.
+The Standing Committee is a group of publishers, librarians, standards organizations, and other third parties with a stake in journal transfers.
 The Standing Committee aims to maintain a good balance across the group, in particular between publishers and librarians.
 As part of this, the group is co-Chaired by a publisher representative and a librarian representative.
-The group meets every couple of months focussing on maintaining the Code, discussing any queries/issues raised, and looking for opportunities to promote and present Transfer.
+The group meets every couple of months focussing on maintaining the Transfer Code, discussing any queries/issues raised, and looking for opportunities to promote and present Transfer.

-When transfers of journals occur between publishers these normally involve a change of platform, and elements of the Code are applicable to informing service changes such as this.
+When transfers of journals occur between publishers these normally involve a change of platform, and elements of the Transfer Code are applicable to informing service changes such as this.
 However, platform changes can also occur separately from the transfer of any titles.
 For example, publishers may change platforms as a development of their publishing services.
-Platform changes such as this are outside of the scope of Transfer.
-However, the Standing Committee is following developments towards a recommended practice relating to content platform migrations and considering opportunities for alignment with this.
+Such platform changes are outside of Transfer’s scope.
+However, the Standing Committee is following developments of the NISO Content Platform Migrations Working Group towards a recommended practice relating to content platform migrations and considering opportunities for alignment with this.